fluidgravityaccelerations/eigenvaluesEigenvectors/README.md

 # GPU computation of eigenvalues and eigenvectors

-## PyTorch Batched SVD with Generic Data Types

-Batched singular value decompositions (SVD) on GPU using PyTorch, with support for both real and complex matrix types:

-- **Underlying Algorithm**
-  - On **CPU**, `torch.linalg.svd(..., full_matrices=False)` dispatches to LAPACK’s divide‐and‐conquer driver `*gesdd` (falling back to `*gesvd` if needed).
-  - On **CUDA**, it calls MAGMA’s `gesvd` implementation, which likewise performs bidiagonalization followed by a divide‐and‐conquer solve of the bidiagonal SVD.

-## PyTorch Batched Singular-Values-Only SVD with Generic Data Types

-Batched computation of singular values only on GPU using PyTorch, with support for both real and complex matrices.

-- **Underlying Algorithm**
-  CPU: Dispatches to LAPACK’s divide-and-conquer driver *gesdd (with fallback to *gesvd).
-  CUDA: Calls MAGMA’s gesvd implementation, which performs bidiagonalization followed by a divide-and-conquer solve, while only materializing the singular values.

 ## JAX Batched SVD or Singular-Values-Only Computation with Generic Data Types (`JAXBatchedSVDGenericType.ipynb` and `JAXBatchedSVsonlyGenericType.ipynb`)

 Batched computation of singular values only of real or complex matrices on GPU using JAX.
 With minor modifications, the code can run on CPU. `compute_uv=False` forces the computation of the singular values only.